What Can Be Computed Locally Revisited: First-Order Logic on Sparse Graphs in Distributed Computing: Introduction

-Note that bounded degeneracy would not suffice to establish the same result as above.
-Indeed, we show that the mere FO formula $C_6$-freeness requires $\tilde{\Omega}(\sqrt{n})$ rounds to be checked in \CONGEST, even in graphs of degeneracy~2 and of diameter~6 (see \Cref{thm:lowerboundC6degeneracy}).
-Moreover, our result is the best that one can hope regarding the class of formulas, in the sense that it cannot be extended to, e.g., MSO.
-Indeed, we show that non-3-colorability requires $\tilde{\Omega}(n)$ rounds to be checked in bounded degree graphs with logarithmic diameter (see \Cref{thm:lowerboundMSOinEXP}).
+Note that bounded degeneracy does not suffice to establish the same result as above\footnote{Any class of graphs with bounded expansion has bounded degeneracy, but the reciprocal does not hold.
+For instance, the class of cliques with all edges subdivided once has degeneracy~2, but is not of bounded expansion.}.
+Indeed, we show that the simple FO formula expressing $C_6$-freeness requires $\tilde{\Omega}(\sqrt{n})$ rounds to be checked in \CONGEST, even in graphs of degeneracy~2 and constant diameter (see \Cref{thm:lowerboundC6degeneracy}).
+Moreover, our result is optimal with respect to the class of formulas, in the sense that it cannot be extended to, e.g., MSO.
+In particular, we show that non-3-colorability requires $\tilde{\Omega}(n)$ rounds to be checked in bounded-degree graphs with logarithmic diameter (see \Cref{thm:lowerboundMSOinEXP}).